-In this blog post we will walk through how to use Kasten K10 to backup and restore PostgreSQL databases operating in a Kubernetes environment on Microsoft Azure.
-There are two primary options for running Kubernetes on Azure, Azure Kubernetes Service (AKS), and Azure Red Hat OpenShift.
-This blog is based on AKS.
+In this blog post, we will walk through how to use Kasten K10 to backup and restore PostgreSQL databases operating in a Kubernetes environment on Microsoft Azure.
+There are two primary options for running Kubernetes on Azure: Azure Kubernetes Service (AKS), and Azure Red Hat OpenShift.
+This blog post is based on AKS.

 PostgreSQL (often referred to as Postgres), is an Open Source relational database, popular in the cloud-native community.